fleschutz/PowerShell/Docs/play-vulture-sound.md

 ## play-vulture-sound.ps1 - Plays a vulture sound

-This script plays a vulture sound.
+This PowerShell script plays a vulture sound.

 ## Parameters
 ```powershell